Military

 General Staff Department

-The General Staff Department carries out staff and operational functions for the PLA and has major responsibility for implementing military modernization plans.
+The General Staff Department carried out staff and operational functions for the PLA and had major responsibility for implementing military modernization plans.
 Headed by the chief of general staff, the department is the key operational department for the day to day functions of the PLA.
 It serves as the headquarters for the ground forces under the seven subordinate military regions (MR) and contains directorates for the three other armed services: the PLA Air Force, PLA Navy and the Strategic Rocket Force (also called the 2nd Artillery).
 The GSD First Department manages combat operations, while other departments run foreign and domestic intelligence operations, military communications operations, military training, military equipment and mobilization.

-The most important of the three elements within the PLA is the General Staff Department's Equipment Department (GSD/ED) which draws up operational parameters for PLA equipment acquisitions and coordinates demands from the three services.
+The most important of the three elements within the PLA was the General Staff Department's Equipment Department (GSD/ED) which draws up operational parameters for PLA equipment acquisitions and coordinates demands from the three services.

 The General Staff Department included functionally organized subdepartments for artillery, armored units, engineering, operations, training, intelligence, mobilization, surveying, communications, quartermaster services, and politics.
 Navy Headquarters controlled the North Sea Fleet, East Sea Fleet, and South Sea Fleet.
 Air Force Headquarters generally exercised control through the commanders of the seven military regions.
 Nuclear forces were directly subordinate to the General Staff Department.
 Conventional main, regional, and militia units were controlled administratively by the military region commanders, but the General Staff Department in Beijing could assume direct operational control of any main-force unit at will.
 Thus, broadly speaking, the General Staff Department exercised operational control of the main forces, and the military region commanders controlled the regional forces and, indirectly, the militia.